aleen42/PersonalWiki/Programming/JavaScript/node/child_process/child_process.md

 **child_process.spawn** returns an object with **stdout** and **stderr** streams.
 You can tap on the **stdout** stream to read data that the child process sends back to Node. **stdout** being a stream has the "data", "end", and other events that streams have. **spawn** is best used to when you want the child process to return a large amount of data to Node - image processing, reading binary data etc.

 **child_process.spawn** is "asynchronously asynchronous", meaning it starts sending back data from the child process in a stream as soon as the child process starts executing.

+You can see an example [here](http://www.hacksparrow.com/using-node-js-to-download-files.html#nodejs-curl) where I used spawn to read the results of a curl request to Node.